trpc/trpc/www/docs/further/further-reading.md

 Blitz adds this data layer into Next.js core, resulting in a more native, integrated DX.
 But tRPC is a standalone library that can be used with any app or framework without buying in to the Next.js runtime.

-### Benefits with both tRPC and Blitz

-- Don't have to mess with REST or GraphQL
-- Well-tested & production-ready
-- Works great with React Native (although Blitz doesn't yet have good docs or utils for this)

 ### Benefits with tRPC